 Please include the following information:

 - Tree condition, e.g. whether it was dead or in poor, fair, or good health.

 Submit Samples for Diagnosis

-City staff can submit samples to our laboratory for diagnosis.
+City staff and arborists groups can submit samples to our laboratory for diagnosis.
 Other individuals can contact us or submit samples to the WSU plant clinic (see below).

 Samples can be sent to: